7shi/gemini-batch/gembatch/poll.md

 ### Complete Resource Cleanup Discovery and Implementation
 **Problem**: The original cleanup implementation only deleted batch jobs but left uploaded source files (src) in the cloud, discovered when implementing the standalone cleanup functionality that revealed orphaned files accumulating in the system.

-**Solution**: Enhanced `cleanup_job_resources` to delete both source files (`batch_job.src.file_name`) and batch jobs, while preserving result files (`batch_job.dest.file_name`) that users have already downloaded.
-The function now receives the `batch_job` object directly to avoid redundant API calls, since the batch information is already retrieved during status checking.
+**Solution**: Enhanced `cleanup_job_resources` to delete both source files and batch jobs, while preserving result files (`batch_job.dest.file_name`) that users have already downloaded.
+Since batch objects don't contain source file information (src field is not available in Gemini API), the implementation now uses the `uploaded_file_name` field stored in job records during submission.
+The function receives the complete `job` object to access both `uploaded_file_name` for source file cleanup and `batch.name` for batch job deletion.
 Each deletion operation is wrapped in individual try-catch blocks to ensure cleanup continues even if specific resources fail to delete.

 ### Backward Compatibility Through Automatic Format Conversion
 **Problem**: As the project evolved, job-info.jsonl files existed in both legacy format (v0.1.0 with job_name field) and new format (with batch field and count).
 Users needed seamless polling regardless of format without manual conversion steps.